PozziSan/communication_channel/README.md

     python manage.py makemigrations
     python manage.py migrate

+Create a superuser, by using the command:

+    python manage.py createsuperuser

 After that, you are ready to run the project:

     python manage.py runserver

-Finnaly, you got the project running.
+Finnaly, you got the project running on http://127.0.0.0:8000.
 Enjoy! (: